abeluck/qubes-tor/README.md

 through the same tor circuit.
 An adversary could correlate this activity to a single pseudonym.

-By default TorVM uses the most paranoid stream isolation settings for transparently torified traffic:
+TorVM uses the default stream isolation settings for transparently torified traffic.
+While more paranoid options are available, they are not enabled by default because they decrease performance and in most cases don't help anonymity (see [this tor-talk thread][stream-isolation-explained])

-* Each AppVM will use a separate tor circuit (`IsolateClientAddr`)
+By default TorVM does not use the most paranoid stream isolation settings for transparently torified traffic due to performance concerns.
+By default TorVM ensures that each AppVM will use a separate tor circuit (`IsolateClientAddr`).
-* Each destination port will use a separate circuit (`IsolateDestPort`)
-* Each destination address will use a separate circuit (`IsolateDestAdr`)

-For performance reasons less strict alternatives are provided, but must be explicitly configured.
+For more paranoid use cases the SOCKS proxy port 9049 is provided that has all stream isolation options enabled.
+User applications will require manual configuration to use this socks port.

 Future Work
 ===========